base/base/docs/specs/interop/superchain-weth.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Superchain WETH is a version of the standard WETH contract that allows ETH to be interoperable across the Superchain.
+Superchain WETH is an enhanced version of the standard WETH contract, enabling ETH interoperability across the Superchain.
+The Superchain WETH contract serves two primary functions:

-Superchain WETH treats ETH as an ERC-20 token for interoperability and avoids native ETH support.
+1. **Native ETH Transfers**: It provides the `sendETH` and `relayETH` functions to transfer **native ETH** directly between interoperable chains that both use ETH as their native token.
+If the destination chain does not use ETH as its native asset, the transferred ETH is converted into the **SuperchainWETH** ERC20 token on the destination chain instead.
-Superchain WETH integrates with the [SuperchainTokenBridge](./predeploys.md#superchainerc20bridge) as its entrypoint for interopable actions.
+2. **ERC20 Token**: It extends the **ERC20** contract, allowing ETH to be wrapped into the **SuperchainWETH** ERC20 token.
+This wrapped token can be transferred across interoperable chains via the [SuperchainTokenBridge](./predeploys.md#superchainerc20bridge), serving as the entry point for ERC20 token interoperability.

-Superchain WETH also introduces a liquidity contract used to provide liquidity for native ETH across chains.
+Superchain WETH integrates with the `ETHLiquidity` contract to manage native ETH liquidity across chains, ensuring seamless cross-chain transfers of ETH in both its native and ERC20 forms.

 ## Motivation and Constraints